tombensariworkshop-web/woodworking-knowledge/hammer-veneering.md

 We also build our own veneering hammers in the workshop.

-This is not a stylistic decision.

-It is a consequence of the process, where standard tools are often not sufficient to achieve the required level of control.
+This is not a stylistic decision, it is a consequence of the process, where standard tools are often not sufficient to achieve the required level of control.

 I also write about traditional woodworking techniques and their application in contemporary furniture for *Fine Woodworking*:
 https://www.finewoodworking.com/author/tom-bensari